CHAPTER B:

 Resources

-8. Communicating Effectively
+7. Communicating Effectively

-Key roles of the RC and HC
+Key roles of the HC

 Act as chief humanitarian advocate and spokesperson for the emergency response: